Gegardus/My-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Desktop Version

-Setup-and-mobile-version-skeleton
+for the Setup-and-mobile-version-skeleton project
-Mobile-version

 > This is my first portfolio project in Microverse curriculum.